 And since this is a wider trunk we added a twine around the tape to make sure things stay in place.
 We covered it in the same way, with a plastic bag and a paper bag.

 OK, another example…

-After we were done with the olive tree at my mother-in-law we took a ride to Raik’s olive grove.
-Between the olive trees stands this tree, an almond tree.
-It didn’t have a great track record in producing great almonds so Raik decided to graft peach on it.
+After we were done with the olive tree at my mother-in-law’s we took a ride to Raik’s olive grove.
+Amongst the olive trees is this tree – an almond tree.
+It didn’t have a great track record in producing great almonds so Raik decided to graft peach onto it.

 Since this combination of almond and peach is a fast growing combination (where it might take months for the olive tree to accept the grafting it only takes a few short weeks for the almond/peach combination), we had to use a different method of grafting.

 So, since there is going to be some fast growth here and since the branches we are grafting on are narrow, we split the branch apart at its center.

 To prepare the shoot of the peach tree we removed the bark from both sides of the lower inch of the shoot…

 Leaving the bark at the back of it.

 Then we grafted the two shoots in a way that the narrow edge is towards the center of the branch and the bark at the back is lining with the bark of the branch.